-Located in the eastern Swiss canton of Graubünden (aka Grisons), the Davos Klosters ski region consists of six ski areas in the Rhaetian Alps spread along the Landwasser valley.
+Located in the eastern Swiss canton of Graubuenden (aka Grisons), the Davos Klosters ski region consists of six ski areas in the Rhaetian Alps spread along the Landwasser valley.
 Lining both sides of the Landwasser valley the six ski areas include: Parsenn Gotschna, Jakobshorn, Madrisa, Rinerhorn, Schatzalp-Strela and Pischa.
 Overall, there are 110 pistes totaling 318km that are served by 55 lifts (27 drag lifts) with a maximum vertical descent of 2,030m.
 The Parsenn Gotschna ski area is the largest and most accessible from both Davos and Klosters, Jacobshorn is popular for its freestyle options, and Rinerhorn is known for its off-piste freeriding.
 The Davos Klosters ski region is infamous for all of the off-piste freeriding opportunties.
 Many hardcore snowboarders feel that the Davos Klosters region would be ideal to spend an entire snow season.

 Located just south of Davos Platz, the Jakobshorn ski area is one of the two main ski areas in the Davos region and is the second largest after Parsenn Gotschna.
-While many snowboarders know Jakobshorn for its parks, it does have some good freeride options but the best require a bus back to the base.
+While many snowboarders know Jakobshorn for its parks, it does have some spectacular marked but not controlled freeride options but the best require a bus back to the base.
 First, from the Jakobshorn top station, the ski route #14 heads east down to the village of Teufli where there is a restaurant and bus stop with hourly service to Davos Dorf.
 Second, from the Jatzhorn top station, the ski route #13 heads west down to the village of Muhle where there is also a restaurant and bus stop with hourly service to Davos Platz.
 In addition, there are off-pisted gladed routes from the Ischalp mid-station down to the base area.
 Keep in mind that while the ski area has a maximum descent of 1050m, you'll rarely want to ride all the way down to the base since it takes two cable cars to get backup.
 So, the effective vertical of most runs will be around 600m.

 But back to what Jakobshorn ski area is most well known for, it's freestyle options.
 It has an excellent two-line terrain park complete with tables, kickers and rails along with a 120m halfpipe.
 It's served by the Jutz lift.
 This snowpark is open in the evenings with floodlights from Tuesday through Saturdays, except Thursdays for some reason.
 If that's not enough, then there is also a 22 foot wall superpipe near the base area just above the Bolgen apres ski bar.

 A big question when coming to the Davos-Klosters ski region is where to stay: in Davos or Klosters.
 From either town, there are free ski buses that interconnect to all six ski areas in the Davos Klosters ski region.
 While families on long holiday may choose to rent a house in the inexpensive outer villages, most snowboarders will probably want to stay close to the lifts.
-So, that leaves Davos Dorf, Davos Platz or Klosters.
-Combined, Davos Dorf and Davos Platz are a massive city with newer, block-style buildings and high-traffic.
+So, that leaves Davos Dorf, Davos Platz or Klosters Platz.
+Combined, Davos Dorf and Davos Platz are a massive city with newer, concrete block-style buildings and high-traffic.
 It is relatively new in European terms since it was only settled about 150 years ago.
 There are plenty of modern amenities, but there isn't that quintessential authentic Swiss village feel nor the quaint restaurants you may be seeking out of a Swiss vacation.
 The number of restaurants is limited and many are very expensive.
 But, the two best ski areas are accessible from Davos (Parsenn and Jakobshorn).
 A ski bus is required to get between those two ski areas, though, since Davos Dorf and Davos Platz are actually a long ways apart and isn't really walkable.
 If you plan to stay in Davos, keep in mind the entire city is booked annually near the end of January for the World Economic Forum, so avoid coming then.
 Lastly, even with all its modern amenities, its still not really know for its party scene.

 To reach this area from Zurich by car, head southeast on Route A3 to Landquart, and then southeast on Route 28 into Davos.

-Overall, Jakobshorn is the 68th most popular snowboard & freeride destination of all 80 snowboarding resorts in Switzerland.
-Several of the better snowboarding resorts are nearby Jakobshorn including Parsenn Gotschna, Madrisa, Rinerhorn, Schatzalp-Strela and Pischa.
+Overall, Jakobshorn is the 66th most popular snowboard & freeride destination of all 81 snowboarding resorts in Switzerland.
+Several of the better snowboarding resorts are nearby Jakobshorn including Parsenn Gotschna, Madrisa, Pischa, Rinerhorn and Schatzalp-Strela.